GovTechStackSG/working-with-containers/README.md

-# Working with Containers
+# Container Track for govtechstack.sg Workshop 2018

-Please click here for the [Working with Containers - Slides](Working%20with%20Containers.pdf).
+Please click here for the [slides](slides.md) used in the Container track for govtechstack.sg Workshop 2018

+## Working with Containers

 In this module, we cover working with Containers, using the popular Docker container runtime.

-## Learning Objectives
+### Learning Objectives
 * [Pulling an Image from a Registry](#pulling-an-image)
 * [Running a Container](#running-a-container)
 * [Creating your own Image](#creating-your-own-image)